Hot Ham Cheese Rolls

 We always have some dips nearby - honey mustard, ranch, or tomato sauce work great.
 Add a green salad and you've got a complete meal.
 For fancy parties, I'll put them on my best serving dish with sprigs of parsley and sliced bell peppers around the edges for color.

 A glass baking dish filled with neatly arranged, spiraled potato rolls with ham and cheese, topped with a golden brown crust.
-Pin it
+Save

 A glass baking dish filled with neatly arranged, spiraled potato rolls with ham and cheese, topped with a golden brown crust. | recipesbyhannah.com